Causes of Brown Stain on Ceiling and How to Fix It

 How to Get Rid of Brown Water Stains on Ceiling

 The only to tackle the issue of spotting brown stains on the ceiling is with rationality.
-Now that you can determine the cause already, it is time to resolve the issue according to what actually causes it.
+Now that you can determine the cause already, it is time to resolve the issue according to what causes it.

 Use the guide below to help you perform the task: